Xilinx/fpga24_routing_contest/docs/FAQ.md

 ### The main objective of the contest appears to optimizing routing speed.
 However, should the router be timing-driven or wire-length driven?
 More specifically, should the criticality of nets be computed within the router to influence routing order?

 Indeed, the biggest focus of this contest is on producing a legal solution within the shortest possible wall-clock time.
 A secondary, smaller, component of the score is to optimize the critical-path (not the total) wirelength.
 This metric is similar to the critical-path delay that a timing-driven router would be expected to optimize for, but instead of considering the path with the maximum total logic and net delay from a timing startpoint to a timing endpoint (including through combinatorial elements such as LUTs) only the path with the maximum total net wirelength is considered.
-The intention is for critical-path wirelength to be much easier to compute, and documentation as well as reference code to do so will be published soon.
+The intention is for critical-path wirelength to be much easier to compute.
+For further details about Critical-Path Wirelength refer to the [Scoring Criteria](score.html#critical-path-wirelength) webpage.

 ### Can we use existing routers (i.e., VPR Pathfinder) as a starting point or should the team build a custom router from scratch.